2. tk Button

 root = tk.Tk()

-button = tk.Button(root)
+widget = tk.Button(root)

-for option in button_options:
+for option in widget_options: